bonsai-rx/portaudio.net/docs/README.md

 Currently only Windows x64 is well-tested, although Linux x64 is expected to work if you regenerate the bindings.

-Most of PortAudio's host API-specific funcionality is not yet exposed with the exception of WASAPI.
+Most of PortAudio's host API-specific functionality is not yet exposed with the exception of WASAPI.

 ## License

-`PortAudio.NET` is released as open source under the [MIT license](LICENSE.md).
+`PortAudio.NET` is released as open source under the [MIT license](../LICENSE.md).

 Additionally, this project integrates and makes use of third-party dependencies, subject to separate license agreements.
-[See the third-party notice listing for details](THIRD-PARTY-NOTICES.md).
+[See the third-party notice listing for details](../THIRD-PARTY-NOTICES.md).

 ## Building